ShoYamanishi/SDFont/README.md

 # Build & Try
 SDFont comes with the two libraries and executables.

-* **libsdfont_lib** : library to generate signed distance fonts from the truetype fonts.
+* **libsdfont_gen** : library to generate signed distance fonts from the truetype fonts.

-* **libsdfont_runtime** : small library to parse the font metrics and load the signed distance font glyph bitmap into a OpenGL texture.
+* **libsdfont_rt** : small library to parse the font metrics and load the signed distance font glyph bitmap into a OpenGL texture.

-* **sdfont_generator** : a command-line tool to generate signed distance fonts.
+* **sdfont_commandline** : a command-line tool to generate signed distance fonts.
 It interacts with libsdfont_lib.

 * **sdfont_demo** : a demo program that shows the opening crawl of Star Wars.